Optical bonding improves display performance indoors and out

-- Increases durability by improving impact and vibration resistance which is can be critical in military and transportation
+- Increases durability by improving impact and vibration resistance which can be critical in military and transportation.

 - Prevents condensation and internal dust build up